How to Set-up & Use the Plug-in Power Meter

 - W - Instantaneous power draw in Watts.

 - A - Current flow in Amps.

 - Power Factor - Decimal between 0 and 1.
 Note: Volts x Amps x Power Factor (as a fraction of 1) = Watts

 - Max W - Highest power draw in Watts.

 - Min W - Lowest non-zero power draw.

 - Overload - Optional overload setting.
 ‘Overload’ will flash when power draw exceeds this value.
-Press for 2 seconds & release ENERGY to adjust.
+Press the ENERGY button for 2 seconds and release to adjust.

 Plug the appliance into the power meter for at least 24 hours.
 Note the total kWh used and compare this to the average on your power bill (kWh/day).
 An appliance that uses 1kWh in 24 hours, on a 10kWh/day bill, represents about 10% of total power usage.